 Despite immensely enjoying her years as a youth camper, Seifert's favorite memory of camp is from the first summer she became a counselor and was tasked with supervising the morning watershed sessions.

 “Watching how much fun first-year campers were having during those morning sessions made me realize how important is was for me to be there for them and help them learn all that I learned when I was a camper.”

 Seifert's experience at GLNRC not only inspired her to give back but also inspired her area of study at Eastern Michigan University.
 She is currently pursuing a career in elementary education with a focus on reading and science.

 “Learning in an outdoor environment really solidified my interest in natural resources and science,” she explained.
 “I’m hoping to incorporate what I’ve learned at camp into my future classroom to give my students the same opportunities I had.”

 When asked what advice she would give to youth considering joining 4-H or attending GLNRC for the first time, she said just give it a try.

 “4-H is a great place to meet new people and to experience new things.
 You learn so much about yourself and your interests but also how to become a leader, form new relationships with others and expand your horizons.”

-Seifert will continue to help youth expand their horizons when she begins her student teaching this fall and graduates from her elementary education program in December.
+Seifert will continue to help youth expand their horizons after completing her student teaching year, graduating and beginning her career.